Enid C. Garrell passed away peacefully at Birch Hill Manor on October 7, 2019, after a period of declining health.

 A celebration of Enid’s life will be held at Goodwin Funeral Home & Cremation Services, 607 Chestnut Street, Manchester on Saturday, October 12 at 10 am to be followed by a luncheon.
 Donations may be made in Enid’s name to Futures in Sight (formerly the New Hampshire Association for the Blind) 25 Walker Street, Concord, NH 03301.Funeral Home

-To send flowers to Enid's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Enid C. Garrell, please visit our floral store.